 For more details, please see the Membership webpage.

-Members who are interested in applying their governance skills to the JSC activities and projects are welcome to apply to be part of a Formal Network.
+Members who are interested in applying their governance skills to the JSC activities and projects are welcome to apply to be part of a Stakeholder Network.

-Thirteen of these formal networks are industry sector specific and ten are drawn from the well-established networks of organisations that are large employee or employer representative bodies and/or organisations with large cross-sectoral coverage.
+Thirteen of these Stakeholder Networks are industry sector specific and up to ten are drawn from the well-established networks of organisations that are large employee or employer representative bodies and/or organisations with large cross-sectoral coverage.

-The Stakeholder Representative Forum is made up of 23 representatives from the Formal Networks, from organisations eligible for Industry Membership.
+The Stakeholder Forum is made up of 23 representatives from the Stakeholder Networks, from organisations eligible for Industry Membership.
 Thirteen representatives are nominated by the sector specific formal networks.
 Ten representatives are from large employee or employer representative bodies and/or organisations with large cross-sectoral coverage.

 Together, they will represent all industry sectors Skills Insight supports.